Future of the Royal Air Force: Protector RG1

 The Protector programme (formerly known as Scavenger) will supply a next-generation medium-altitude, long-endurance (MALE) UAV to replace the current General Atomics MQ-9 Reaper UAVs.

 In June 2011, BAE Systems and Dassault Aviation announced they would collaborate on an aircraft called Telemos.
-However, the project was effectively abandoned in 2012 after Dassault pursued a collaboration with EADS Cassidian and Alenia Aermacchi instead.
+In 2012, the project was effectively abandoned after Dassault pursued a collaboration with EADS Cassidian and Alenia Aermacchi instead.

-In October 2015, the Prime Minister, David Cameron, announced the purchase of more than 20 Protector UAVs which would be delivered by the end of the decade.
+In October 2015, the Prime Minister, David Cameron, announced the purchase of more than 20 Protector UAVs, which would be delivered by the end of the decade.
 This was confirmed in the 2015 Strategic Defence and Security Review.
 As of mid-2018, the in-service date had slipped to 2024.
-The exact platform selected for Protector was not disclosed, but in February 2016, General Atomics Aeronautical Systems claimed that it would be a Certifiable Predator B. The Ministry of Defence later confirmed that it would be an enhanced variant of Predator B, designed to be compatible with NATO airworthiness standards, and that it would also come with the extended wing and fuel tanks of the ER (Extended Range) version, giving an increased endurance of over 40 hours.
+The exact platform selected for Protector was not disclosed, but in February 2016, General Atomics Aeronautical Systems claimed that it would be a Certifiable Predator B.

+The Ministry of Defence later confirmed that it would be an enhanced variant of Predator B, designed to be compatible with NATO airworthiness standards, and that it would also come with the extended wing and fuel tanks of the ER (Extended Range) version, giving an increased endurance of over 40 hours.
 In April 2016, the Ministry of Defence confirmed it would seek to acquire the Certifiable Predator B through a Foreign Military Sales contract with the U.S. Department of Defense.
 It was indicated that at least 16 UAVs would be purchased with a maximum of up to 26.

 In July 2018, it was announced that this aircraft will be designated "Protector RG Mark 1" (RG1) in RAF service, and is to be delivered in 2024 when it will replace Reaper.
-A contract was signed on 11 September 2019 to test the RPAS' limit and report on its performance.
+A contract was signed in September 2019 to test the RPAS' limit and report on its performance.
 In July 2020, the Ministry of Defence signed a contract for three Protector UAVs with an option on an additional thirteen aircraft.
-The 2021 defence white paper indicated that the total number of UAVs ordered would in fact be limited to 16.
+The 2021 defence white paper indicated that the total number of UAVs ordered would be limited to 16.
 In July 2021, an order was placed for the 13 additional Protector UAVs.

 According to MBDA, the Royal Air Force intends to arm the aircraft with Brimstone missiles and Raytheon UK Paveway IV precision-guided bombs.